 Burning Permits are given to residents in Ionia and Easton Townships for brush, grass, and leaves.
 No other burning is allowed.
 Permits can be denied if there is a statewide burning ban or if it is too windy.
 You are required to call on the day that you would like to burn.
 To obtain a burning permit please call 616-527- 4431 during regular business hours or after hours call 616-527- 0400.
 There is no burning inside the City of Ionia with the exception of recreational fires.
 No permit is required for a recreational fire.

 Reports taken by the Ionia Department of Public Safety are available under the Freedom of Information Act (FOIA).
 There are some exceptions that make reports not available.
-If the report you request is currently filed with the status of "open" the report will not be available until it is made "closed".

 To make a FOIA records request online, use our form Request for Examination or Copy of Public Records.
 After filling out the form, click on Submit and the form will send directly to the Public Safety Department.
 A copy of the form data will also be sent to the requestor by email.